wendyhwl/wendyhwl/README.md

 ### About Me 👽

-I'm a fourth year CS undergraduate student at **Simon Fraser University**, with three years of industry experience in processing and analyzing retail sales data.
+I'm a recent grad at **Simon Fraser University**, with three years of industry experience analyzing retail sales and marketing data.

-🤖  Currently working on some cool machine learning projects
+🤖  Currently working on some cool data projects

-💻  I love coding and learning new technology
+💻  I love learning new technology and I can pick up a new software/language quickly

-💟  Passionate about topics in digital marketing,health sciences, mobile gaming, cooking and cryptocurrency
+💟  I'm passionate about topics in digital marketing strategy, mobile gaming, health science, cooking and cryptocurrency

 ### Reach Me